hungsu/typomagical-obsidian/README.md

 3. Use this search box to find “Typo”, then click “Use”

 ![Screenshot of Obsidian community themes search interface](https://forum.obsidian.md/uploads/default/original/3X/e/f/ef852693d6fc59d88a9b9edde9077cfbfe306b44.png)

+### Installing extra font weights

+1. Go to the Google Fonts page of the font you want weights for, [Spectral](https://fonts.google.com/specimen/Spectral) or [Alegreya Sans](https://fonts.google.com/specimen/Alegreya+Sans?query=alegreya+sans)
+2. Click *Get font* then the *Download All* button.
+A zip file will download.
+3. Extract the zip file.
+You should see a large number of TrueType Font files, or .TTF files.
+4. This step varies based on the operating system you are on.
+   1. If you're on Windows or Mac, you can double click a file then click Install in the resulting window that opens.
+   2. If you have a Samsung Android phone, you will need to rename the .TTF to .APK, then "install" it like an app.

 ## Further reading